MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/web-page.md

 3. On the portal inline editing toolbar, select **New** > **Child page**.

-4. Specify values for the fields provided, and then select **Save**.
+4. Enter appropriate values in the fields.

+5. Select **Save**.

 > [!NOTE]
-> When a Web Page is deleted through the portal front-side editing interface, its record is not deleted permanently from Dynamics 365.
+> When a web page is deleted through the portal front-side editing interface, its record is not deleted permanently from Dynamics 365.
 Instead, it is moved to the Inactive state.
 It will cease to be visible on the portal, but can be viewed or reactivated by a Dynamics 365 user.

 ### Web page attributes